HowidaSamir/BaseRecalibration_Benchmarking/Proposal.md

 , in addition to SNP and Indel Variant filtrations.However, we stopped at the statistics step as the stat.txt file contains zero reading for all parameters except the Passed Filters.
 ###########################################################################################################################

-# Split SNPs and Indels:
+*Split SNPs and Indels*
 A vcf file containing variants needs to be subsetted in order to facilitate certain analyses (e.g. comparing and contrasting cases vs. controls; extracting variant or non-variant loci that meet certain requirements).
 SelectVariants GATK tool can be used to split the variants into SNPs and Indels (https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_variantutils_SelectVariants.php).

-# Assess different filters in both known and novel
+*Assess different filters in both known and novel*
 For the filtration step, nine filters were used (https://informatics.fas.harvard.edu/whole-genome-resquencing-for-population-genomics-fastq-to-vcf.html#filtering):
     ## AN: Total number of alleles in called genotypes
     ## DP: The unfiltered depth of coverage across all samples